Lochki02/hashed-mnemonic-keys-generetor/README.md

 > A tool to generate metadata for NFTs.
 You can generate Ethereum (or EVM compatible) and Solana metadata

+This tool generates a 6 word mnemonic keyphrase hashed with md5.
+It then creates a Merkle tree made out of the hashed keyphrases.

 ## Install

 ```sh